 As Townsend explains, “The brain is telling the body that it’s going to die.
 And what would you do if you hadn’t eaten for five days?
 You’d probably break into someone’s house and steal their food.
 The addicted brain acts from that same place of fear and desperation.”

-Even with that knowledge, it’s scary to watch an addict lie right to your face so convincingly that you start to believe them.
+Even with that knowledge, it’s scary to watch a loved one lie right to your face so convincingly that you start to believe them.
 You may even question your own perception of the situation.

 2. They Manipulate

-No one is more likely to be manipulated by an addict than the people closest to them.
-Parents are often the easiest target for manipulation because oftentimes they cannot imagine that their beloved child is hostage to drugs or alcohol.
+No one is more likely to be manipulated by someone suffering from substance use disorder than the people closest to them.
+Parents are often the easiest target for manipulation because they often cannot fathom that their beloved child is hostage to drugs or alcohol.

 “Impossible!
-I didn’t raise him to be a drug addict,” is a common refrain from a parent.
+This isn’t how we raised him/ her,” is a common refrain from a parent.

 It’s fertile ground for manipulation.

-One way an addict manipulates is by giving smaller confessions of wrongdoing to different family members to cover his lies and odd behavior.
+For example, making confessions of wrongdoing to different family members to cover bigger lies and odd behavior.

-In reality, the teen’s small admissions of guilt are helping him cover up evidence of more serious substance abuse.
+In reality, the teen’s small admissions of guilt are helping him cover up evidence of more serious substance use.

 Addicts may also manipulate by twisting blame and guilt for their behavior on someone else or by promising to get help the next day… or the day after… or the day after that.